 A common argument, with relevance to the theoretical power of analog computation, is that an input to an analog computer must be determined by setting a dial to a number or by typing a number into digital-to-analog conversion device, and therefore that the input will be a rational number.
 The same argument applies to any internal constants in the analog computation.
 Similarly, it is argued, any output from an analog computer must be measured, and the accuracy of measurement is limited, so that the result will be a rational number.
-Therefore, it is claimed that real numbers are irrelevant to analog computing, since any practical analog computer computes a function from the rationals to the rationals and can therefore be simulated by a Turing machine.
-(See related arguments by Martin Davis 2004, 2006).
+Therefore, it is claimed, real numbers are irrelevant to analog computing, since any practical analog computer computes a function from the rationals to the rationals, and can therefore be simulated by a Turing machine.2